Team-3-Telerik-Academy/Quizzy-App/README.md

 Fun and Educational: Because quizzes don’t have to be boring!
 So, whether you’re a seasoned quizmaster or a curious learner, join the Quizzy community today. 🎯📚🔥

-Feel free to customize and adapt this overview to match your app’s branding and vision.
-Happy quizzing! 🤓🍀